 This is not morning sickness.

-1 in 3 HG pregnancies ends in loss, mothers still die in the 21st Century.
+1 in 3 HG pregnancies does not make it to term.
+Mothers still die in the 21st Century.

 Maternal Complications Due to Hyperemesis

-Acute malnutrition due to lack of macronutrients and micronutrients causes weight loss, muscle wasting, immobility, and other serious complications and may be fatal for both mother and child.
+Acute malnutrition due to lack of macronutrients and micronutrients causes weight loss, muscle wasting, immobility, and other serious complications and may be fatal for both patient and child.

-Wernicke's encephalopathy is a neurological emergency caused by vitamin B1 deficiencies that must be treated immediately to prevent serious or fatal complications for both mother and child.
+Wernicke's encephalopathy is a neurological emergency caused by vitamin B1 deficiencies that must be treated immediately to prevent serious or fatal complications for both patient and child.

-According to the CDC, 12.5% of maternal deaths between 2011-2016 were caused by infection or sepsis.
-HG puts women at higher risk due to reduced immune function, invasive procedures, and urinary tract infections.
+According to the CDC, 14.3% of maternal deaths between 2017-2019 were caused by infection or sepsis.
+HG puts patients at higher risk due to reduced immune function, invasive procedures, and urinary tract infections.

 Vitamin B1 comes from food and supplements, but is depleted within two weeks of HG, leading to complications which initially share the symptoms of HG and worsen HG but may become life-threatening.
 Know the signs: changes in vision, speech, gait/movement, cognition, cardiac function, and mood.